doctorfree/nvim-lazyman/README.md

 The Treesitter `help` parser was renamed to `vimdoc` and `help` is no longer supported as a Treesitter parser.
-These types of changes are called "breaking changes" and will occur more frequently when using a nightly Neovim build.
+These types of changes are called "breaking changes" and will occur more frequently when using a recent Neovim build.
 To correct a `Parser not available for language "help"` initialization error, locate where in the configuration the Treesitter `help` parser is set (usually in the `ensure_installed` section of the